 Local accounts on domain machines cannot be used to run the LoadRunner Agent.

-- When you log off an RDP user session running a LoadRunner Agent, it will terminate FreeRDP.
+- When you log off an RDP user session running a LoadRunner Agent, it terminates FreeRDP.

-If the Windows OS on the load generator allows only one active session: When another user is connected, FreeRDP will force disconnect that session (not log off), and log in with the user setup in the LoadRunner Agent runtime settings.
+If the Windows OS on the load generator allows only one active session: When another user is connected, FreeRDP forces disconnect for that session (not log off), and logs in with the user setup in the LoadRunner Agent runtime settings.

 Makes sure you use the default RDP port, 3389, when running Vusers in an interactive RDP session.

 RDP mode is not supported when a LoadRunner Professional host is used simultaneously as a Controller and load generator.

 RDP mode is not supported with IP Spoofing.